 Of course, adopting an older dog also has some potential downsides.
 For example, older dogs may have health issues that require ongoing care and attention, and they may not have as many years left as younger dogs.
 However, with proper care and attention, an older dog can still be a wonderful companion and bring joy to your life.

 You can’t leave a puppy alone for as long as an older dog.
 Please keep them in a safe area, such as a crate, or under constant supervision when you can’t observe them.
 They feed numerous times a day and frequently go outside to urinate themselves.

-Your home will need to be child-proofed with latches on cabinets where potentially hazardous items like cleaning supplies are kept.
+Your home must be child-proofed with latches on cabinets where potentially hazardous items like cleaning supplies are kept.
 Puppies are curious and love to chew their way around.

 Think about this problem.
 Your sleep will be disrupted for the first few days after you bring your new puppy home since new puppies frequently find it challenging to adjust to being separated from their litter mates.
-Perhaps you will not have to ask should I get an older dog.
+You may not have to ask if I should get an older dog.

 Puppy housebreaking may be a dirty task.
 When the puppy errs, you must have patience.
 A puppy’s advantage is that he is a clean slate and can be socialized and trained to blend in perfectly with your family.
 You don’t need to be concerned about getting him to give up harmful behaviors.

 Adopting an adult dog from a shelter, foster home, or breed rescue organization is an alternative.
 An older dog can typically be left alone for extended periods because they are already housebroken.
 With an adult dog, you are immediately aware of the size, temperament, level of activity, and personality that you are getting.